HallaSurvivor/Blog/_posts/2022-07-11-model-categories.md

     Especially while you're still trying to sort them out yourself!

-    All of this material was scattered in my head with messy interconnections, but of course words have to be linearly ordered on a page.
-So any expositor has to figure out how to put these ideas into a fixed order.
-Ideally one that has a narrative that's easy to follow, and which motivates all of the ideas involved.
+    All of this material was scattered in my head with messy interconnections, but of course words have to be linearly ordered on a page, and it took a lot of work to figure out how to put these ideas into a fixed order.
+    Especially one which has a nice narrative.

-    It's currently my fifth time restarting this post (now trilogy), but I finally feel like I _really_ understand how things fit together and how to put them all into a satisfying narrative.
+    It's currently my fifth time restarting this post (now ~~trilogy~~ tetralogy), but I think I'm finally happy with my outline.
     I don't know why I'm writing this footnote, to be honest.
 But it felt like something I wanted to say, so here we are.